jsol/dotfiles/README.md

 ````

 ## Install
-Just run the install.sh script.
+Just run the setup.sh script.
 It will symlink the config and check that the dependencies are installed.

+Start nvim to install its plugins.
+Start tmux and press "ctrl-b I" to setup the plugins